Angmar2722/Angmar2722.github.io/CTFwriteups/2021/fword2021.md

 ```

 This was a really weird challenge.
 In option 2, we are asked to provide a key and ciphertext which is then decrypted by the server.
-If the bytes "FwordCTF" are found in the decrypted text, we get the flag so that is exactly what we did, we made a key and encrypted the word "FwordCTF{leaky_blinders}" using the encryption function provided by the server.
+If the bytes "FwordCTF" are found in the decrypted text, we get the flag so that is exactly what we did, we made a key and encrypted the word "FwordCTF{leaky_blinders}" using the encryption function provided by the server and passed that key and ciphertext over to get the flag.

 Our solve script :